Publications

 Ó Néill, J. and Coughlan, J. 2010.
 An enclosed Early Medieval cemetery at Cherrywood, Co.
 Dublin.
 In C. Corlett and M. Potterton (eds), Death and burial in early Medieval Ireland.
 Bray.
 Wordwell.

 Tobin, M. 2023.
 Anglo-Norman Elite, Pilgrims and the Hiberno-Norse in the medieval cemetery of St Thomas the Martyr: osteoarchaeological evidence.
-Medieval Dublin XX, 169-225.
+Medieval Dublin XIX, 169-225.
 Dublin.
 Four Courts Press.

 Walsh, F. 2015.
 Archaeological Excavations at Cornamucklagh.
 County Louth Archaeological and Historical Journal XXVIII (2), 297-308.